BramVan-Oosterhout/festivals-docker/README.md

 This repository consists of a top level directory and subdiretories for each component of the application.
 Documentation (when it exists) DOCUMENTATION.md file in each directory.
 In each of these files there is a section "Operation" that describes how to use the services provided by that module.

 ## How do I get started?
 To get started you can clone this repository, change to the cloned directory and fype make.
+Depending on your installation and rights, you may require `sudo` for some commands.
 ```
 	git clone git@github.com:BramVan-Oosterhout/festivals-docker.git
     cd festivals-docker
     make
 ```
-This will create abd start all containers, upload a festivla test data and provide a web page to access the data at https://localhost.
+This will take about 10 minutes. make creates aff images and starts all containers, displays their status, uploads a festival as test data and provides a web page to access the data at https://localhost.

-Remember that foswiki-docker is a developers implementation.
+Remember that festivals-docker is a developers implementation.
 Your software configuration may be different and some dependencies may be absent in your configuration
 You must have the following as a minimum:
 *   Linux (I use Ubuntu 24)